kartoza/docker-pg-backup/README.md

 * POSTGRES_HOST if not set, defaults to : db
 * POSTGRES_DBNAME if not set, defaults to : gis
 * ARCHIVE_FILENAME you can use your specified filename format here, default to empty, which means it will use default filename format.
+* DBLIST a space-separated list of databases to backup, e.g. `gis postgres`.
+Default is all databases.
+* REMOVE_BEFORE remove all old backups older than specified amount of days, e.g. `30` would only keep backup files younger than 30 days.
+Default: no files are ever removed.

 Example usage: